eteixido/Knime-workflows-FishInspector/README.md

 # Knime Workflows for FishInspector

-KNIME workflows required for subsequent analysis of the output of [FishInspector]( https://github.com/sscholz-UFZ/FishInspector).
+This collection of KNIME workflows is required for subsequent analysis of the output of [FishInspector]( https://github.com/sscholz-UFZ/FishInspector).
 The FishInspector software has been initially developed for images obtained with an automated capillary position system [VAST](http://www.unionbio.com/vast/) BioImager™.
 However, images from other sources can be used as well after appropriate conversion using the example below.
 The FishInspector provides the coordinates of morphological features as [JSON]( https://en.wikipedia.org/wiki/JSON) files.
 We had been mainly interested in concentration-response analysis of fish embryos exposed to chemicals.
 Therefore, various KNIME workflows with embedded R-scripts are provided for subsequent data processing and analysis.
 Prior to concentration-response analysis it is required to analyse the distribution/variability of features in control embryos.